 Getting those pop-up notifications can really bug you, especially if you’re all in on a game or an app in full-screen mode.
 You know, when you’re deep into something and suddenly, Windows 10 or Windows 11 decides to throw notifications your way, or some app wants to grab your attention.
-It’s super annoying.
+It’s very annoying.
 So, what can we do to stop notifications, get rid of pop-ups, and turn on game mode in Windows 10 and Windows 11?

 Why pop-up notifications in Windows 10 or 11 can be a pain